 Static methods are associated with a class, but not with specific instances of that class.
-These methods do not require an object of the class as an input argument, unlike ordinary methods which operate on specific objects of the class.
-You can call static methods without creating an object of the class
+These methods do not require an object of the class as an input argument, Therefore, you can call static methods without creating an object of the class.

 Static methods are useful when you do not want to create an instance of the class before executing some code.
 For example, you might want to set up the MATLAB® environment or use the static method to calculate data required to create class instances.

 Suppose that a class needs a value for pi calculated to particular tolerances.
 The class could define its own version of the built-in